• Skip to primary navigation

 8. Add the parmesan and the spinach.
 Stir very well.

-9. Add the remaining 1/2 cup of heavy cream and the basil and stir in.
+9. Add as much of the remaining ½ cup of heavy cream that you want (depending on how saucy you like it), then add the basil and stir in.

 10. Serve immediately.